obycodes/obycodes/README.md

 - 👋 Hi, I’m @obycodes
-- 👀 I’m interested in JavaScript,Python, Solidity, Smart Contract Security
+- 👀 I’m interested in JavaScript,Python, Solidity, Smart Contracts Security
 - 🌱 I’m currently learning JavaScript and Solidity
-- 💞️ I’m looking to collaborate on interesting web3 projects in relation to backend development and smart contracts security.
+- 💞️ I’m looking to collaborate on interesting web3 projects with a special focus on smart contracts security.
 - 📫 How to reach me on https://twitter.com/bullishvee

 <!---